lightninglabs/lightning-api/source/rest/index.html.md

-testnet | boolean | / Whether the current node is connected to testnet chains | array string | / A list of active chains the node is connected to uris | array string | / The URIs of the current node. best_header_timestamp | int64 | / Timestamp of the block best known to the wallet version | string | / The version of the LND software that the node is running.
+testnet | boolean | / Whether the current node is connected to testnet chains | array string | / A list of active chains the node is connected to uris | array string | / The URIs of the current node. best_header_timestamp | string | / Timestamp of the block best known to the wallet version | string | / The version of the LND software that the node is running.